jubeormk1/ccchs-infrastructure/docs/blog/4-ethernalcurse-installing-proxmox-n-zfs.md

 errors: No known data errors
 ```

-the pool has been mounted in `/storagepool/`
+**The pool has been mounted in `/storagepool/`**

+## Segmenting the pool: Datasets

+To start, I have added two dataset to the storage pool, vs-disks, isos and backups.
+Adding them is trivial eg.`zfs create mypool/vm-disks`.

+## Next steps

+- Configuring the storage in Proxmox to make use of the ZFS Pool.